Another-Person1/picoflash/README.md

 # pico⚡flash

-Use pico⚡flash to flash your Raspberry Pi Pico microcontroller directly from your web browser using WebUSB.
+Use [pico⚡flash](https://picoflash.org) to flash your Raspberry Pi Pico microcontroller directly from your web browser using WebUSB.

 Requires Chrome, Edge or another Chromium-based browser with WebUSB support.

 Works on Windows, macOS, Linux and Android.

+As well as a [website](https://picoflash.org) pico⚡flash is a full Javascript implementation of Raspberry Pi's PICOBOOT protocol, for flashing and managing RP2040 and RP2350 microcontrollers over USB.

 ## Features